Aluminum vs Composite Decking

 Aluminum can suffer damage over time.
 However, the risks of wear-and-tear are considerably lower than with wood decking.
 With a little care, these decks can endure for decades without so much as a scratch.

-Composite decking is typically backed by an extended warranty that can be informative about its estimated lifespan, such as the 25-year Trex Warranty on the brand’s composite materials.
+Composite decking is typically backed by an extended warranty that can be informative about its estimated lifespan, such as the 25-50 year Trex Warranties on the brand’s composite materials.
 Warranties vary from brand to brand and material to material as composites can be constructed with varying degrees of protection against mold, mildew, stains, and other forms of environmental damage.
-It’s also important to note that many composite manufacturers offer 25-year fade and stain warranties.
+It’s also important to note that many composite manufacturers offer 25-50-year limited warranties for most products or for all decking and railing products.
 This can be more difficult to achieve with a costed metal decking product.

 The lifespan of composite decking will depend on the quality of the material and how well it’s maintained.
-Most composites also offer a 25-year performance warranty, which means the manufacturer is confident their deck boards will not fall apart or structurally degrade over that time period.
+Offering these long-lasting warranties means the manufacturer is confident their deck boards will not fall apart or structurally degrade over that time period.